 Agents spend considerable time sorting through photos to select those with the best light, the best angles, and the sharpest contrast and color.
 The photos are then cropped and resized to accentuate positive attributes.
 Each photograph is entered into MLS with a full-length enticing description.

 A limited-service or discount brokerage might not be right for you unless you feel confident about doing all this yourself.
 These brokerages generally won't go the extra mile, if they even include photos in listings at all.

 Few discount brokerages spend money on quality professional signs because they can't afford it.
 But good signage is free advertising.
 Many full-service firms include critical information on their signs:

 - The agent's personal cellphone or voicemail number

 - A website for more information

 - Specific information that makes this home different from others in the area

-Final Sales Price
+The Final Sales Price

-In these scenarios, sellers received fewer services and ended up losing money on the sale as well.
+These sellers received fewer services and ended up losing money on the sale as well.

 Ask agents to show you their last 24 months of price reductions and compare them against each other.